qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - why does not the signature font size match the body of the email font size is there a way to edit the fonts in general
 - can i change the font sizes when replying an email and how can i fix to a font type that i like the default font is seem large
 - how can i change font size while writing email also if want to add colour font how its possible
-- please allow to increase font size over and above the system font tbsp give custom font size in your mail tbsp
+- please allow to increase font size over and above the system font size give custom font size in your mail app
-- i would like to change certain font size and other tbsp
+- i would like to change certain font size and other
 - how can i change the font text size of emails in us est
-- i really like your mail app but why is it the the preview font size a good readable size and when you open a mail message the font size is so much smaller tbsp can't the mail font size be tbsp in us put
+- i really like your mail app but why is it the the preview font size a good readable size and when you open a mail message the font size is so much smaller ? can't the mail font size be larger in us put
 - is there a way to change font size
 - can we change fonts
 - is there a way to change the default font and size of font thanks